Rasbandit/JS-Toy-Problems/README.md

 # Concept for new toy problems

 The intro and medium folders are just random toy problems that I have collected but are not really part of my new plan specifically.
-Part of my goal with this is to eliminate "advanced toy problems" and make it so every problem will have a variety of aproaches and
+Part of my goal with this is to eliminate "advanced toy problems" and make it so every problem will have a variety of approaches and ways to optimize them.

+## Purposed Weekly Schedule
+Monday: Teaching topic/normal toy problem
+Tuesday: cart
+Wednesday: HTML
+Thursday: Broken Toy problem

 ## HTML